google/eng-practices/review/emergencies.md

 A hard deadline is one where **something disastrous would happen** if you miss it.
 For example:

--   Submitting your CL by a certain date is necessary for a contractual obligation.
+-   Submitting your PR by a certain date is necessary for a contractual obligation.
 -   Your product will completely fail in the marketplace if not released by a certain date.